What is ISO 26262? Why is ISO 26262 needed?

 Decomposition has to take into account the technical feasibility.
 For example, an ASIL D requirement allocated to some functionality performed by ECU, cannot be decomposed as ASIL QM(D) for ECU and ASIL D(D) assigned to a simple watchdog (acting as a safety mechanism), as watchdog could be insufficient to cover all relevant failure modes of the microcontroller.

-Decomposition threads
+Decomposition threats

 Decomposition is inherently connected with an effort of additional safety requirement creation.
 Of course, all these requirements have to be assigned with safety attributes as well as implementation and verification rules.